Specialism

 Icon image showing an open book with simplified diagrams of Green Belt development plans.

-Anticipate and adapt to upcoming changes in Green Belt policy during this transformative era
+Adapt to recent changes in Green Belt policy during this transformative era

 “ Land has been my go-to for preserving wealth against other volatile types of real estate investing.
 It’s unquestionable that green belt will gain traction with the new Labour govt but the top housebuilders will tap into this opportunity more than the SME developers.
 A real eye-opener for anyone interested in green belt development.
 I strongly recommend this book. ”